rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 ### Check for a record

-To check for a specific record you need to specify the `nslookup` command, the record type &mdash; for example, A, MX, or TXT &mdash; and the host name you want to check.
+To check for a specific record you need to specify the `nslookup` command, an optional record type &mdash; for example, A, MX, or TXT &mdash; and the host name you want to check.
+(If you omit the record type, it defaults to 'A'.)

 The following example shows how to check for any A records for **rackspace.co.uk**:

-    C:\Users\Administrator>nslookup -type=A rackspace.co.uk
+    C:\Users\Administrator>nslookup rackspace.co.uk
     Server:  cachens1.lon.rackspace.com>
     Address:  83.138.151.80